AM2R-Community-Developers/DistributionCenter/docs/faq.md

 Huge rooms and X morphing have a few effects going on that most Android devices' GPUs (or lack thereof) have difficulty rendering.
 This is completely normal, and there is nothing that can be done about it.
 If you installed HQ music, that could also potentially lead to slowdown.

-#### On my PC I can see custom Fusion palettes/8-bit shaders, but not on my Android device.
+#### On my PC I can see custom Fusion palettes, but not on my Android device.
 Why can't I see them?
 Custom palettes have been disabled on Android due to *drastic* performance issues.

 ## Customization Questions